Why the Great Commission Matters in Theological Education: A Journey with Danny Akin

 So, how will you intentionally develop a Great Commission vision for your life?
 Are you willing to let the Great Commission orient everything you do?
 At Southeastern, we are training men and women to do just that — to surrender their lives to God’s mission in the world and prepare themselves for that mission with biblical, theological, and ministerial education.
 It would be our joy to partner with you and equip you to serve the Church and fulfill the Great Commission wherever God calls you.

-To learn more about Southeastern’s Great Commission heartbeat, visit our seminary’s website.
+To learn more about Southeastern’s Great Commission heartbeat, we invite you to visit us or get in touch.